 That is pretty much it, the unit is ready.

 Take into consideration that it takes some time for such a big bottle to freeze.
 I have three or four of them in the deep freezer.
+Yo can also use a bag of ice instead.

 I use it mostly at night because I have a hard time sleeping when it’s hot.
 And I run it at nap time so my boy can sleep comfortably.

 If you live in a tiny home or if you live off the grid, it can be a great, easy, and cheap solution for you.
 It will cool a room for a couple of hours before you need to replace the bottle.
 Also, if you live off the grid, a fan will take much less energy than even an AC window unit, so you can easily run it on a car battery or a small solar panel.
-I am thinking it will also be nice to take it with us when we go camping.
+I think it would also be nice to take it with us when we go camping.

 ‘Till next week…